gbv/jskos-server/README.md

 # You can, for example, store these batch import files in folder `imports` which is ignored in git.
 ```

+**Note: If you have concepts in your database, make sure to run `jskos-import --indexes` at least once.
+This will make sure all necessary indexes are created.
+Without this step, the `/suggest` and `/search` endpoints will not work.**

 ## Usage

 ### Run Server